wzh1895/ASDM/README.md

 ### Python version

-The library is tested under Python 3.7.13 on Ubuntu Linux.
+The library is tested under Python 3.9.0 on Ubuntu Linux and Windows.
 It is supposed to work also on higher versions of Python.
-If you encounter problems using it please contact the author through email or open an issue.
+If you encounter problems using it please open an issue.

 ### OS